josephclaytonhansen/blender-addons/README.md

 ### General Usage Terms
 Aside from Shading Rig + Cel Character Tools, these are offered free and as is; they may or may not work with any given version of Blender.
 I build and test on Blender 4.1 where they work.
 Anything beyond that is untested (and won't be, I offer these for free instead of offering support).
 You're welcome to modify them to work as needed.

+I take no liability for any effect these addons may have on your work in Blender, your installation of Blender, or your hardware running Blender.
+You use these addons at your own discretion and risk.

 ### Shading Rig + Cel Character Tools Usage Terms

+#### Terms
 Shading Rig + Cel Character Tools can be used by hobbyists for free.
 Studio or professional users **must** purchase seat licenses of Shading Rig + Cel Character Tools.
-Any individual, team, company, or other entity bringing in more than $99,000 USD across all channels in gross revenue before any deductions annually, as payment, gratiuity, or compensation for work done in Blender, wholly or in part, is a professional user and must purchase seat licensing.
+Any individual, team, company, or other entity bringing in more than $99,000 USD in gross revenue annually, as payment, gratuity, or compensation for work done in Blender, wholly or in part, is a professional user and must purchase seat licensing.
 You accept these terms when you download Shading Rig + Cel Character Tools.
 Unlicensed professional usage (based on the previous conditions) is prohibited.

+I take no liability for any effect these addons may have on your work in Blender, your installation of Blender, or your hardware running Blender.
+You use these addons at your own discretion and risk.

+####  Definitions
+1. "Annually" is understood to mean the last 12 months up to the current day when Shading Rig + Cel Character Tools is used.
+2. "Gross revenue" is understood to mean revenue before any deductions, including but not limited to: payroll, overhead, taxes, or other licensing fees.
+3. A "seat" is a single user.
+A user may have multiple machines or computers.
+A user may not share their seat with another user.
+In the case that a machine is shared between users, both users must purchase a seat.

 A professional license includes support.
 Hobbyist licenses do not include support.

+Details for getting support will be provided to you on purchase of a professional seat license.

 ### Miscellany
 * TapTapSwap isn't solely mine, I've made changes to the original (https://github.com/Pullusb/TapTapSwap)